uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 |DID_SDJWT_VERIFICATION_METHOD|DID+Verification Method|did:tdw:QmejrSkusQgeM6FfA23L6NPoLy3N8aaiV6X5Ysvb47WSj8:identifier-reg.trust-infra.swiyu-int.admin.ch:api:v1:did:ff8eb859-6996-4e51-a976-be1ca584c124#assert-key-02|
 |SDJWT_KEY|EC Private key used to sign credentials||

 Please be aware that the the issuer-agent-oid4vci needs to be publicly accessible over a domain configured in `EXTERNAL_URL` so that a wallet can communicate with them.

+At the moment the provided images cannot be used with arm based processors.
+For futher information, please consult the [Development instructions section](#deployment-instructions).

 The latest images are available here: